LiangJiuyang/Harmonic-Surface-Mapping-Algorithm-on-CPU-and-GPU/README.md

 Other header files such like `InitialSet.h` and `BulidTestPoint.h` are designed for both two main files.

+The authors thank Mr.Joey Wang from the NVIDIA for the guide on the GPU implementation.

 We hope this code may be helpful.
 ```
                            Jiuyang Liang